The best meal kit delivery services for 2020

 Looking for the best meal kit delivery service in 2020?
 It seems like the variety of options, for healthy eating and convenience, gets bigger with each passing month.
 But knowing the differences between all the options will help you make the best possible choices for your home meal kit needs.

 If you live anywhere where it's even a little bit possible to glimpse the stoops of your neighbors, you've probably noticed cheerful boxes from the likes of Blue Apron, Freshly, Home Chef, Sakara Life, Purple Carrot and Gobble making ever-more-frequent appearances on said stoops over the last several years.
 The age of the meal kit food delivery service is upon us.
 It's a type of convenience service that combines the efforts of chefs, nutritionists and personal grocery shoppers, and delivers them into the hands of enthusiastic eaters or willing home kitchen cooks, with weekly menus and delicious, preportioned fresh ingredients including vegetables and meat for you to easily prepare.
 The variety of options available today is just staggering, with everything from gluten-free healthy meals to vegetarian options available and ready to ship.
 That means that people with special diets such as a diet for healthy weight loss don't have to exclude themselves from reading further.
-It's time to find the best meal kit delivery service.
+It's time to find the best meal kit delivery service for your needs whether you are a picky eater, vegan or on a special diet.

 I once met one of the founders of Blue Apron, whose delivery box I'd become familiar with, thanks to the denizens of my apartment building.
 I mentioned that I thought the Blue Apron service sounded like a cool idea, but inundated him with a litany of reasons why such a thing didn't apply to me: I work in an industry where tasty meals are often provided, I'm rarely home, I'm culinary school-trained and so on.
 His counterargument was flawless: "Can I send you a free box?"
 I mean, duh.